reach-sh/reach-lang/docs/src/tut/mkt/index.md

 This is because Reach adds the extension by default already.
 :::

-`./reach run` produces an array by default.
+`{!cmd} ./reach run` produces an array by default.
 It looks like this:

 ```reach
 [ '/usr/local/bin/node', '/app/index.mjs' ]
 ```

-So any string added to the `./reach run index` command, would be added to that array.
+So any string added to the `{!cmd} ./reach run index` command, will be added to that array.
-For example, `./reach run index seller` would produce:
+For example, `{!cmd} ./reach run index seller` will produce:

 ```reach
 [ '/usr/local/bin/node', '/app/index.mjs', 'seller' ]